 4. Get a VPN Before You Arrive in China

 If internet access is important to you, it’s best to plan ahead.
-Once you arrive in the country it becomes much more difficult to negotiate access to sites like Facebook, Twitter, Gmail, CNN, and thousands of others (see more about how to get onto Facebook in China).
+Once you arrive in the country it becomes much more difficult to negotiate access to sites like Facebook, Twitter, Gmail, CNN, and thousands of others (see a list of websites and apps blocked in China).

 It takes all of 10 minutes to set up a VPN before you travel and I promise you it’s well worth the effort.
 Personally, I have used ExpressVPN for years and it has been great, but there are literally hundreds of VPN services available.
-Not all of them work here in China, though, so you’ll want to check out the VPN services that I recommend.
+Not all of them work here in China, so you’ll want to check out the VPN services that work best for China.

 5. Travel by Train (and Easily Book Online)